sauravhathi/coursera-automation-extension/README.md

 This Extension is designed to automate the process of completing Coursera courses.
 It can be used to complete quizzes, lectures, reading materials, ungraded plugins, and discussions.

+`Note:` Numerical type questions answers may not be accurate.

 ## Table of Contents
 - [Demo](#demo)
 - [Features](#features)